Two Kinds of Self-Publishers—Which One Are You?

 This self-publisher has done her homework.
 If she intends to sell her books in bookstores, she knows she will have to compete with books from conglomerate-publishers for space.
 Often an enthusiast or recognized expert in the field they write in, they may already have an audience for their book from their own activities.

 This publisher will hire professionals to edit, design, layout and produce her book, and will more than likely have professional marketing help as well.
-She will follow a production schedule, or find a competent “book shephard” to organize the myriad details of production, distribution and launch.
+She will follow a production schedule, or find a competent “book shepherd” to organize the myriad details of production, distribution and launch.
 She will form a company and will publish her book as a business activity.
 She expects, like any businessperson, to make a profit.
 For some authors, the profit from publication is most important, but in other cases the prestige, leverage, or enhanced speaking and lecturing opportunities are the expected profit.

 Both Kinds of Self Publishers Can Be Successful